Shaukataliii/clean-code-lessons/README.md

 - Concurrency always improve performance.
 - The design of the underlying system doesn't change when writting concurrent programs.
 - Understanding concurrency issues is not important when working with a container such as a Web or EJB container

+### 12. Realities about Concurrenty:
+- Concurrency incurs some overhead, both in performance as well as writing additional code.
+- Correct concurrency is complex, even for simple problems.
+- Concurrency often requires a fundamental change in design strategy.